 Ever feel lost in a classroom full of “yeet“s and “lit“s?
 Are your students throwing around words that sound like gibberish?
 You’re not alone.
 Gen Alpha, the generation born after 2010, has a whole new vocabulary that can leave even the trendiest teacher feeling out of the loop 🤯.

-But fear not – this article is your guide to stop feeling so cheugy among your Gen Alpha pupils!
+But fear not – we at ClassPoint are ready to help you stop feeling so cheugy among your Gen Alpha pupils!
 With this list of Gen Alpha slang words and their definitions, you can navigate these foreign words and bridge the communication gap in your classroom 🏃🏻♀️.

 👀 What is Gen Alpha Slang?